How Colleges Award Financial Aid

 First, Colleges Figure Your Family's Contribution

-When colleges figure your financial aid, the first number they consider is your Expected Family Contribution (EFC).
+When colleges figure your financial aid, they consider several factors.
+One factor is your Expected Family Contribution (EFC).
 Your EFC is what colleges expect you and your parents to pay for college.
 All colleges use an EFC calculated by the government based on information from your Free Application for Federal Student Aid (FAFSA).

 Next, Colleges Figure How Much Aid You Need

-The next figure colleges consider is the college's official cost of attendance (COA), which is the cost to attend for one year.
+Colleges also consider the cost of attendance (COA), which is an estimate of the cost to attend that college for one year.
 The COA should include tuition, fees, books, supplies, housing, meals, local transportation, and miscellaneous personal and educational expenses.
 The college subtracts your EFC from the COA to calculate the amount of your financial need.

 They Look at Aid Based on Your Need

 Colleges then consider different types of aid to meet your financial need.
 The options boil down to gift aid (scholarships and grants) and self-help aid (student loans and work-study earnings).
-Since you have to repay loans and you have to work to earn work-study awards, gift aid is always more desirable.
+Since you have to repay loans and you have to work to earn work-study awards, gift aid (which you do not have to repay) is always more desirable.
 Only gift aid reduces the net price of a college, which is the amount you and your family actually pay out of pocket.

 They Look at Aid Based on Your "Merit"